MatthieuHanania/Tennis-pred/Readme.md

 - **Win/loss form by surface**
 - **Head-to-head record**

-> These features dramatically improve the model’s ability to generalize across different players and surfaces.
+> These were calculated dynamically using rolling windows and player history.

 ### 3. 📊 Temporal Feature Engineering
 - Recent player form and momentum (e.g., last 5 matches winrate)